Food Plots 101 | Small Soybean Food Plots

 The dual perimeter electric fence protecting the small soybean plot has been effective for the majority of the summer but has run into some problems.
 Over the holiday weekend, a doe or buck got tangled in the fence and dropped a section between posts.
-Just one instance of this, when the electricity is gone or has little left can ruin this set up.
+Just one instance of this, when the electricity is gone or has little left can ruin this setup.
 Once the fence loses the visual 3D effect and the power to scare the deer away they figure out they can jump right over it.
-After this the gig is up, there is not much you can do.
+After this, the gig is up, and there is not much you can do.
 And the way I figure it I have three options.

 Option one I simply take the fence down, and hope for more success next year.
 The benefits of this are the deer here are going to have more access to protein for the remaining summer.
 It also gives me a chance to scout and film velvet bucks.
 When August comes, I will broadcast forage rape and oats over the beans, giving me something to hunt over during deer season.

 Option two, I raise the wires up a notch or two, ensure it’s not grounded by weeds, and check it often to keep it effective until at least bow season.
 In this case, I would also broadcast my fall mix over the beans around August, ensuring I have more food there all of the deer season.